zuccha/homebrewery-assets/Sunbathed Cave/Sunbathed Cave (EN).md

 * Southwest room: Windows carved into the southern wall allow direct sunlight inside.
 Remember to close the shutters afterward, because too much light prevents the musk from growing.
 }}

+If they inspect the desk area, the players can find the storage closet key under the table with a successful DC 15 Intelligence (Investigation) check.
+The key has a label attached.

 ### 5: Storage Closet Corridor